 "In Texas we Trust...Comamos!"

-This is also my first time experiencing having to put to use my driving skills.
+This is also my first time experiencing having to put ALL of my driving skills to use.
 Driving every day here is like a video game.
 Good thing Micah is really good at video games because he gets his license next year.
 All of that "southern hospitality" goes RIGHT OUT THE DOOR when it comes to traffic.
 You need good hand and eye coordination or get your ass off the road.
 Just that simple.
 I will say the highway system here is great.
 There's tons of them and I am just now figuring out that they have names.
 But let me also say this...EXPRESS LANES ARE LIFFFEEE!
 If you need to get somewhere fast there are several alternate routes and express lanes.

 I do not think I would have moved here without my support system we already have down here.
 They are really more like family than friends.
 It is a reminder that it takes a village.
 Glad we have our village!

-We have become really close with our neighbors to the left of us never a dull moment with them….and that’s all I will say about that (Mind ya business).
 Micah and I have nicknamed South Irving Lil Mexico.
 Like.
 Seriously.
-We welcome it we are excited and impressed with Latino culture and trying to learn more Spanish.
+We welcome it!
+We are excited and impressed with Latino culture and trying to learn more Spanish.
 But I NEED THEM TO SPEAK JUST A LITTLE ENGLISH POR FAVOR!!!
-But then I remember Texas used to be Mexico and Latinos are now the majority in Texas, or very close to it.
-So needless….we are working on our Spanish.
+But, then I remember Texas used to be Mexico and Latinos are now the majority in Texas, or very close to it.
+So needless to say, we are working on our Spanish.
 I can always see the look in a Latino person's eyes on whether I am using the correct Spanish words or not.
 I have to admit, I slip into speaking French sometimes.
 My bad!
 I will say, having a few neighbors that don't speak much English helps!
 We sort of help each other speak each other’s language.
 Has to be one of the most beautiful experiences I have had to date.
 Everyone speaks a little Spanish here regardless of race or lifestyle.
 I have met some of the most conservative deer hunting men that still know how to pronounce and speak Spanish well and they wonder why the hell you aren't pronouncing it correctly.
 Imagine a country white male with cowboy hats and boots on speaking Spanish.
 That's TEXAS!
-Love it.
+Love it!

 I have been terrible at keeping in touch with most people.
 Even close family members.
 We are so into our lives here that we just are in the moment many times.
 It's definitely a good thing for us, but some of my family and friends are like HELLOOOO?!!
 I use Facebook mostly to post updates and interact when I can and even now I am cutting back on reading others' updates.
 It may let up once we've been here for awhile...maybe not, but it's what is necessary for me at the moment.

 Texas loves their football.
-We very early on went to football games for Micah's high school.
+Very early on we went to football games for Micah's high school.
 He dumped me to go hang with the "homies" and then asked was it weird to sit alone.
 I told him no and truth be told, it's peaceful!
 Plus I love meeting new people.
-I was not shocked by the whole Friday Night Lights feel to the football stadium.
+I was not shocked by the whole " Friday Night Lights" feel to the football stadium.
 Also the games last longer.
 One night on a school night I was heading out at 10:45pm to get Micah and they were still in the 3rd quarter.
 Come on Texans!
 Can we get some sleep so we can combat your crazy driving in the morning Por favor?

 Our first 90 days have proved to be better than we imagined.
 We are looking forward to what's to come in our new home....Hasta Luego!